 - The Flatwoods Monster: The Flatwoods Monster, simply called Flatwoods, is an enemy that debuts in Chapter 5 of Taiko no Tatsujin: Dokodon!
 Mystery Adventure, which takes place at the South Pole.
 It voluntarily becomes one of the player's units.

 - Flawless Victory: Games typically acknowledge Full Combos (Perfect Combos in Drum Master) via a voice line and a golden crown (instead of the normal silver crown).
-Up to Eleven in Arcade 2020, which added a Donderful Combo callout for clearing with all Good ratings, marked with a rainbow crown.
+Exaggerated in Arcade 2020, which added a Donderful Combo callout for clearing with all Good ratings, marked with a rainbow crown.

 - The Four Gods: The four most difficult songs are dubbed as so by the staff team.
 Which makes things interesting considering how the fandom speculates that Ryougen no Mai's composer is Tatsh.

 - Halloween Songs: The song "Hello!
-Halloween", about preparing for Halloween, dressing up in costumes, and going trick-or-treating and hoping for lots of tasty treats.
+Halloween", about preparing for Halloween, dressing up in costumes, going trick-or-treating, and hoping for lots of tasty treats.

 - Historical Domain Character: The plot of Jikuu Daibouken (AKA Great Time Adventure) has Don and Katsu travel through time to stop Dr. Timedyne's plans.
 Along the way, they befriend and recruit famous historical people such as Lord Nobunaga and Marie Antoinette◊.